vacu9708/vacu9708/README.md

 # Please click to see :
 ## *Computer science*
-I tried to write comments on the code in as much detail as possible as well as explain things I understood.
+I tried to write comments on the code in as much detail as possible and explain things I understood.
 * [Understanding and implementing data structures](https://github.com/vacu9708/Data-structure)
 * [Understanding algorithm](https://github.com/vacu9708/Algorithm)